DJDdawg/PHSX815_Project1/README.md

 Hypothesis 0 was run in the following way:

-> $ python3 DiceRoll.py -Nroll 100 -Nexp 10 -output Dice1.txt
+> $ python3 DiceRoll.py -Nroll 25 -Nexp 100 -output Dice1.txt

 Where '-Nroll xxx' is the number of dice rolls per experiment and 'Nexp xxx' is the number of experiments conducted.